arewadataScience/nlp-llm-course/README.md

 Through hands-on work with real-world datasets, students will design NLP pipelines and evaluate model performance in multilingual settings, with particular emphasis on low-resource and under-represented languages.
 By the end of the course, students will also build a simple language model from scratch.

+**Note:** We are pairing the ArewaDS programme with the [Google DeepMind: AI Research Foundations learning path](https://www.skills.google/paths/3135).
+To receive an ArewaDS certificate, participants must complete all courses in the learning path and submit their certificates of completion as evidence.

 ## **Part  A: Natural Language Processing**